 read followed by the name of the table introduced by the keyword

-: introducing the column data type.
+: introducing the field data type.

-In order to work, those two scripts need to be run in sequence, otherwise the file read by the second script does not exist yet.
 After running the first script, it is possible to confirm the existence of the file

-/sample/products.tsv by visiting the
+/sample/products.csv by visiting the

 Files tab within the Lokad account.
 Open the